Atelier Pipeline

 ## What It Does

-Atelier Pipeline has two core systems and two optional ones:
+Atelier Pipeline has two core systems:

 **Atelier Brain.** A persistent memory layer backed by PostgreSQL and vector embeddings that gives your agents institutional memory across sessions.
 Without it, every time you close a terminal you lose the architectural decisions that shaped your implementation, the user corrections that steered scope, the rejected alternatives that explain why you didn't go a different way, and the QA lessons that prevent recurring bugs.
 The brain captures all of this during pipeline runs and surfaces it automatically when agents need context.
 It includes write-time conflict detection, TTL-based knowledge decay, and background consolidation that synthesizes raw observations into higher-level insights.
 The pipeline works without the brain -- but with it, session 12 of a feature build has the same context as session 1.

 > **The brain is essentially free to run.** It uses OpenRouter for embeddings (`text-embedding-3-small` at $0.02/1M tokens) and occasional conflict detection (`gpt-4o-mini`).
 Real-world cost: **3,500+ thoughts stored over one month of heavy daily use for $0.06 total** in OpenRouter fees.
 Extrapolated, that's **under $0.72/year**.
 Fund $1.00 on OpenRouter and you're covered for a long time.
+Per ADR-0054, you can also point the brain at GitHub Models (free for GitHub Enterprise users via `GITHUB_TOKEN`) or a local Ollama instance (free, no API key) instead of OpenRouter.

 View full repository on GitHub →